Home of APEC Ultra Reverse Osmosis Water Filter Systems

 What is Chromium and how is it used?

 Chromium is a metal found in natural deposits as ores containing other elements.
-The greatest use of chromium is in metal alloys such as stainless steel; protective coatings on metal; magnetic tapes; and pigments for paints, cement, paper, rubber, composition floor covering and other materials.
+The greatest use of chromium is in metal alloys such as stainless steel; protective coatings on metal; magnetic tapes; and pigments for paints, cement, paper, rubber, composition floor covering, and other materials.
 Its soluble forms are used in wood preservatives.

 Why is Chromium being regulated?

 In 1974, Congress passed the Safe Drinking Water Act.
-This law requires EPA to determine safe levels of chemicals in drinking water which do or may cause health problems.
+This law requires EPA to determine safe levels of chemicals in drinking water that do or may cause health problems.
 These non-enforceable levels, based solely on possible health risks and exposure, are called Maximum Contaminant Level Goals.

 The MCLG for chromium has been set at 0.1 parts per million (ppm) because EPA believes this level of protection would not cause any of the potential health problems described below.